PixarAnimationStudios/OpenUSD/BUILDING.md

 | --------------        | -----------------------------------    | -------   |
 | HOUDINI_ROOT          | The root path to a Houdini SDK install.| 16.0      |

+Note that the Houdini plugin is only tested on Linux.

 For further information see our additional documentation on the Houdini plugins [here](http://openusd.org/docs/Houdini-USD-Plugins.html).

 ##### MaterialX Plugin